Tanuki (TANUKI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Tanuki Historical Price

-According to the latest data gathered on Tanuki live price page, the current price of Tanuki is 0USD.
+According to the latest data gathered on Tanuki live price page, the current price of Tanuki is 0.000037USD.
 The circulating supply of Tanuki(TANUKI) is

 In the past 24 hours, Tanuki has shown a price movement of